 Hello.
 I’m Christina, and as a South African, I struggled to source natural recipes which used ingredients that were easy for me to source locally.
 Most of the information I gathered was from international sites and in US measurements, and many of the recipes I found were inadequate.
 So I started this blog in an attempt to make the natural journey easier for my fellow South Africans than it was for me.

 In a nutshell?
-Well, I want to be able to pronounce the ingredients in my products, and possibly be able to eat them without kicking the bucket.
+Well, I want to be able to control (and pronounce) the ingredients in my products.
 The long story – well, my reasons for pursuing the natural DIY lifestyle are three-fold.

 First, I want to live healthier by choosing what I put on and inside my body, and avoiding unnecessary chemicals where possible.
 I don’t believe that every single chemical is bad for you, but I do thrive on making informed consumer choices, and limiting my exposure to controversial ingredients and confirmed toxins.